Assad's forces battle to tighten control of central Syria

 The loyalist advances have alarmed international supporters of the rebels, leading the United States to announce it will step up military support.
 Saudi Arabia has accelerated deliveries of sophisticated weaponry, Gulf sources say.

-The Sham News Network opposition monitoring group said fighters belonging to the al Qaeda-linked Nusra Front had killed five loyalist troops in fighting in the Bab Hud district of Old Homs on Sunday.

-Activists said one woman and a child had been killed in an airstrike on the old city, home to hundreds of civilians.
+Opposition activists said a woman and child had been killed in a strike by government aircraft on the old city of Homs, home to hundreds of civilians.

-Video footage taken by the activists, which could not be immediately verified, showed the two bodies being carried in blankets as well as a man holding a wounded child with a huge gash in his head.
+Video footage taken by the activists showed the bodies being carried in blankets and a man holding a wounded child with a gash in his head.

 "After failing to make any significant advances yesterday, the regime is trying to sever the link between Khalidiya and the old city," Abu Bilal, one of the activists, said from Homs.